Successful Estate Agency. Top Ten Tips to Impress Your Property Viewers

 Boost Your Curb Appeal

 Before they make an appointment to view, many potential buyers will scrutinise your property from the road.
 First impressions count!

-Buyers will not only be looking for an attractive exterior, they will also be seeking evidence that the property has been well maintained.
+Buyers will not only be looking for an attractive exterior, but they will also be seeking evidence that the property has been well maintained.
 Any sign that they will need to spend time or money may put them off.

 As well as ensuring the garden looks at its best, arrange any necessary repairs including repositioning slipped tiles and mending leaking gutters before you go on the market.
 If paintwork looks tired, freshen it up.

 Once you have viewers through the door, now is your chance to wow them with the interior.
 Keep decoration simple by using light, neutral colours to make your house appear more spacious.
 Touch up any chipped or scuffed paintwork and consider painting over patterned wallpaper.

 Your aim is to create a blank canvas against which buyers can imagine their own belongings.
 With a few cans of emulsion, you can achieve maximum effect for minimum expenditure.